ezodude/orra/libs/orra/README.md

 # 🪡 orra

-Orchestrate reliable and repeatable AI Agent workflows in production.
+Orchestrate reliable and repeatable LLM Multi-Agent workflows in production.

-The core library used by the orra platform.
+The core SDK/library used by the orra platform.